MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 The actual hackathon should be a little down the road.
 Good hackers need time to think about tech stack, learn fundamentals, etc. I would do a hackathon a month or so after ideation and team selection is completed.
 This gives time for people to tinker, play around with ideas etc.

 On the actual hackathon day(s) it's about making the thing.
-You have only x hours to finish your POC.
+You have only x hours to finish your proof of concept.
+Hack hack hack.

+It's important to remind people that you want a working proof of concept.
+They should focus on the core unique feature - the problem their thing solves.
+Settings screen, etc can be done later.
+Those we know we can solve.
+Focus on the unique thing you are trying to demonstrate.

 ### 4. Feedback after the hackathon